 Rhizomes are modified stems that grow underground, whereas stolons grow at or just below the soil surface.
 Botanically, there is also a difference in the spacing between nodes of stolons and rhizomes.
 Rhizomes have shorter internodes than stolons.
 Potatoes and other tubers are starch storing stolons.

-Pros & cons of rhizomes
+Pros and cons of rhizomes

 The good thing about rhizomes is that they make it easy to propagate new plants from pieces of an old root system.
 A piece of ginger root can be broken off, placed in good soil and a new plant will start to grow.
 This ability also makes getting rid of certain weeds far more difficult.
 Simply pulling it up rarely works because there is almost always a tiny piece of rhizome left behind.
 From this tiny sample of genetic information, new weeds can emerge.
 When trying to remove rhizomes, it is a good idea to use a shovel and dig around the entire root system.